What is property transfer tax in the Netherlands?

 The transfer tax exemption for first-time buyers was introduced on 1 January 2021.
 Since then, the Dutch government has gradually increased the property value threshold, making it easier for young buyers to qualify for mortgages.

-If the purchase price is below this limit, eligible buyers are exempt from paying any transfer tax.
-This policy is designed to support and encourage young people to enter the housing market by reducing their upfront costs.
+his policy is designed to support and encourage young people to enter the housing market by reducing their upfront costs.

 How much is the transfer tax in the Netherlands?